 Slip into a speakeasy or try award-winning craft beer and cider

 Raise a glass of Alexandria’s award-winning craft beer from Port City Brewing Company in Alexandria’s West End or check out Lost Boy Cider, Northern Virginia's first urban cidery.
-Explore Alexandria’s craft cocktail scene at raved-about nautical speakeasy Captain Gregory’s or drinkable works of art in an Insta-worthy setting at The Peoples Drug.
+Explore Alexandria’s craft cocktail scene at raved-about nautical speakeasy Captain Gregory’s.

 Feel like you’re in Harry Potter’s world

 Step into Harry Potter’s world by visiting the Stabler-Leadbeater Apothecary Museum.
 This historic apothecary was founded in 1792 and operated continuously until 1933, when it was preserved as a museum.
 View more than 15,000 objects, from herbs to medical devices.
 Harry Potter fans can see the real-life ingredients used throughout the 1800s that were also used as “potion” ingredients in the Harry Potter books and movies.
 These include dragon’s blood, mandrake root, lavender, castor oil, valerian and more.
 Check the museum's website for details of its reopening.